Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 Cunningham initially skirted the issue, failing to confirm the myth: “I kind of think it didn’t happen,” he said in Allen Barra’s book on Bryant, ‘The Last Coach.’
 “I think I would remember, but I don’t want to be the guy who said it didn’t happen.”
 Later, in a Showtime documentary, Against the Tide, he admitted it never happened.

 --- Bryant had no way of banking on Cunningham or black players embarrassing his all-white team.
 Cunningham was a sophomore making his varsity debut.
 He was only of only five black starters along with quarterback Jimmy Jones, halfback Clarence Davis, defensive end Tody Smith and linebacker Charlie Weaver.
+USC didn't look like Grambling, the Historically Black College and University, as the myth portrays.

 --- The same year Jimmy Jones led USC past Alabama, Condredge Holloway was a high school senior black quarterback in Huntsville, Ala.
 Holloway said Bryant told him he wouldn’t recruit him as a quarterback.
 Using the Cunningham analogy, Bryant should have recognized Jones was an example for his fans.
 Holloway went to rival Tennessee as the SEC’s first starting black quarterback from 1972 to 1974.